Indistinguishable 81236

 In the chamber, light is broken, and all from it must be taken at random.
 Socks have four different colors.
 If you want to be sure of pulling at least two white socks, we have to bring them out 28 from the chamber.
 To have such certainty for the pair of g - Gloves

 Petra has ten pairs of gloves in the closet.
 Six pairs are blue, and four pairs are yellow.
-How many pieces of gloves need to be pulled out, at least when she pulls them out in the dark and wants to have one complete one-color pair? - Socks
+At least when she pulls them out in the dark and wants to have one complete one-color pair, how many pieces of gloves need to be pulled out? - Socks

 Ben's favorite colors are blue and green.
 He has six blue socks and six green socks in his sock drawer.
 Unfortunately, they are completely mixed up, and one day, he has to grab some socks to wear in complete darkness.
 How many socks (minimum) does he have - Hexagonal 6684

 The drawer has five pairs of green and six pairs of blue gloves stored in a hexagonal way (without ice and storage).
-How many gloves do you have blindly remove so that there is a pair of the same color outside?
+How many gloves do you have to blindly remove so that a pair of the same color is outside?

 - Balls 8358

-We have five red, four blue, and seven white balls in the bag.
+The bag has five red, four blue, and seven white balls.
 At least how many balls do we have to pull out to have at least one white ball on the table? - Cards

 From a set of 32 cards, we randomly pull out three cards.
 What is the probability that it will be seven kings and an ace? - Arrangements 68764